 Older homes could still have leftover asbestos on pipes and should be removed by a professional.
 In the past, homes were heated by a boiler system, with an asbestos heat shield because of its fire resistance.

 5. Vermiculite – Attics and crawl spaces

 Commonly used in attics and crawl spaces for insulation, some vermiculite does contain asbestos fibers.
 It is very dangerous and expensive to remove.
 Have your vermiculite tested before removal.

 Be cautious drilling holes in old drywall.
-Older homes have drywall containing asbestos, and if you drill a hole in the board, you can release fibers into the air.
-Even with minor repairs or replacements, you should bring in a professional to determine if asbestos is present and have it safely removed.
+Older homes have drywall containing asbestos.
+If you drill a hole in the board, you can release fibers into the air.
+Even with minor repairs or replacements, you should bring in a professional safely removed.
 Do not risk exposure to yourself and family members.

 Do not disturb, scrape or handle any material containing asbestos.
 Leave it to the professionals.
 Do not sweep or vacuum areas containing debris and dust from asbestos.
 This will cause the fibers to become airborne.
 And lastly, never throw out materials containing asbestos into the trash or waste disposal.